Substance Use Disorder Treatment

 The team specializes in providing treatment for people living with co-occurring disorders, so is highly integrated with our mental health case management teams.

-Learn more about harm reduction, visit the UW’s Harm Reduction Research and Treatment (HaRRT) Center.
+To learn more about harm reduction, visit the UW’s Harm Reduction Research and Treatment (HaRRT) Center.

 Medication-assisted treatment (MAT) is a promising way to treat opioid use disorder.
 MAT combines the use of medication with counseling and behavioral therapies to support people in their journeys of recovery.
 We launched a MAT treatment program with the lowest barriers in King County in 2018.
 Our program is designed for people who can’t travel to the same location each day or use traditional clinics.
 Treatment is available to people in our emergency shelters, outpatient programs and in supportive housing.